PianaJava/python_projects/README.md

 #07 No special idea on how to modify this file, just added some output parameters

 #08 Added input prompt to select the file, random choose of the UserAgent

+#09 Fixes in password length and deepened the search with REGEX

+#10 Added a prompt input for digits and symbols

+#11 Added check if folder for images exists, otherwise create one